sostheim/lbex/README.md

     [1] The least_time load balancing method is only available in NGINX Plus

 ### Annotation Descriptions
-The only mandatory value that must be present for LBEX to serve traffic for the intended Kubernetes Service is `kubernetes.io/loadbalancer-class`.
+Two mandatory values that must be present for LBEX to serve traffic for the intended Kubernetes Service are `kubernetes.io/loadbalancer-class` and `loadbalancer.lbex/port`.
 Every other annotation has either a sensible default or is optional.

 <b>loadbalancer.lbex/algorithm</b> - Defaults to round robin, but can also be set to least connections.
 The option to select leas time (lowest measured time) is supported, but can only be used with NGINX Plus.